ShannonDescriptors/MLP-based-DNN-models-with-Shannon-entropy-framework/README.md

 Harnessing Shannon entropy of molecular symbols in deep neural networks to enhance prediction accuracy
 ------------------------------------------------------------------------------------------------------
-This repository holds the codes pertaining to Fig. 1 of the article 'Harnessing Shannon entropy of molecular symbols in deep neural networks to enhance prediction accuracy'.
+This repository holds the codes pertaining to Fig. 1 of the article 'Harnessing Shannon entropy-based descriptors in machine learning models to enhance the prediction accuracy of molecular properties'.

 Description
 -----------